k-vaughn/NTCIP-8008/docs/contributor-responsibilities.md

     If you get stuck while working on your changes or need other clarification, you can always ask for help using the discussions tab of the project.
-For example, you can get help for the ITS Open-Source Process project at the [Discussion
+For example, you can get help for the ITS Open-Source Process project at its [Discussion
     Tab](https://github.com/ite-org/intro/discussions).

 ### Create a Branch {.body}

-Prior to starting work on a claimed issue, the contributor **shall** create a separate branch for all edits related to that singlular issue.
+Prior to starting work on a claimed issue, the contributor **may** create a separate branch for all edits related to that singular issue.

 !!! note
     Creating a separate branch facilitates tracking of changes and allows easier roll-backs of the project to known states.
+It can also be useful to separate tasks if the contributor is working on multiple issues at the same time.
+However, contributors need to be aware that separate branches that edit the same file will require manual review to properly merge edits.

 ### Make Edits {.body}